The Beth Lists

 Picture

 It's been 34 years since I traveled through Las Vegas.
-The downtown area on Freemont that I vaguely remember, was hard to recognize.
+I only vaguely remembered the downtown area, on Freemont.
 The signs were still fun!
-They have some new neon thrown in with the old favorites.
+They have some new neon, thrown in with the old favorites.

 The Freemont Street Experience